-The cab driver who was an engineer in his home country, the gas station attendant who used to teach physics, the cashier who trained as a pediatrician.
-New immigrants repeatedly find themselves in jobs for which their level of education outstrips the requirements, meaning a major loss for the Canadian economy.
+Montreal, January 22, 2013 – The cab driver who was an engineer in his home country, the gas station attendant who used to teach physics, the cashier who trained as a pediatrician.
+Time and again, new immigrants find themselves in jobs for which their level of education outstrips the requirements, meaning a major loss for the Canadian economy.

-In a paper recently published in the peer-reviewed open-access journal ISRN Economics, Mesbah Sharaf, an assistant professor in Concordia’s Department of Economics, found that two-thirds of recent immigrants to Canada possess more education than their jobs require.
+In a paper recently published in the peer-reviewed open-access journal ISRN Economics, Mesbah Sharaf, an assistant professor in Concordia’s Department of Economics, found that two-thirds of recent immigrants to Canada possess more education than their jobs call for.
 But time and effort can shift the numbers.
-Sharaf’s results show that increased proficiency in English or French, combined with post-immigration education and training, can significantly increase the likelihood of landing employment that matches qualifications.
+Sharaf’s results show that increased proficiency in English or French, combined with post-immigration education and training can significantly increase the likelihood of landing a job that matches one’s qualifications.

 Using data from the most recent Longitudinal Survey of Immigrants to Canada, Sharaf measured job-education mismatch for new Canadians.
 He found that six months after their arrival, 76.3 per cent of men and 71.8 per cent of women have more education than their jobs require.
 Four years after arrival, the figures improve slightly, with 70.4 per cent of men and 64.6 of women over-educated for their jobs.
-In comparison, among Canadian-born workers, around 44 per cent are over-qualified for the work they do.
+Compare that with Canadian-born workers, who are around 44 per cent over-qualified for the work they do.

 Sharaf explains that, “when searching for a job that matches their qualifications, new immigrants face barriers like lack of work experience and having few contacts in the Canadian labour market.
 They often don’t possess the necessary language skills and lack the social networks that could help in finding better jobs.”